Moguri Mod

 Moguri Mod is a fan-made mod for the Steam version of the video game Final Fantasy IX.
 It uses AI upscaling and hands-on work to remaster the backgrounds, cutscenes and textures of the game, based on the graphics of the original PlayStation version, as well as adding other graphical features and a remastered soundtrack composed by Pontus Hultgren.
 While the game's official remaster uses a simple upscale and noise removal to make the backgrounds HD, this caused significant loss of detail, whereas Moguri Mod retains the detail using a more advanced algorithm.
-Originally released in 2018, its most recent version is the 8.3 "Memoria update" released in 2021, which adds a borderless fullscreen mode to the game.
+Its most recent version is 9.0, released in 2024.

 Background and development

 Square Enix's attempt to remaster the original Final Fantasy IX was hampered by a lack of backups for the original background artwork prior to being downscaled to fit on a PlayStation disc, besides a select few artists who kept their own work.
 This forced the developers to directly upscale the original graphics of the game, which were low resolution and dithered, causing a loss of detail that is evident in the final product.
 Moguri Mod was created to use a GAN (generative adversarial network) to allow for more detail than would normally be available using the source material, with layer edges also being redrawn manually.

+Originally released in 2018, it was updated to version 8.3 in the 2021 "Memoria update", which added a borderless fullscreen mode to the game.
+After three years, it received a surprise update to version 9.0, in which all backgrounds were re-rendered using Stable Diffusion, 120 FPS and ultrawide support was added, shaders were added that could give the game's 3D models a cel-shaded or realistically shadowed look compared to their default appearance, and an option was included to swap the minigame Tetra Master to Final Fantasy VIII's Triple Triad.